Understanding Your Medication Results

-5 min read · Last reviewed: February 2025 · DecodeMyBio Editorial Team
+5 min read · Last updated: February 2025 · DecodeMyBio Editorial Team

-Your Medication Safety Report from DecodeMyBio contains pharmacogenomic information that can help you and your healthcare provider make more informed medication decisions.
-Here's how to read and interpret each section of the report.
+Your medication results from DecodeMyBio contain pharmacogenomic information that can help you and your healthcare provider make more informed medication decisions.
+Here's how to read and interpret each section of your results.

 Gene Summary Section